-- failing to ensure that candidates' coursework or work to be completed under controlled conditions is adequately monitored and supervised; - inappropriate members of staff assessing candidates for access arrangements who do not meet the criteria as detailed within Chapter 7 of the JCQ publication Access Arrangements and Reasonable Adjustments; - failure to use current assignments for assessments; - failure to train invigilators adequately, leading to non-compliance with the JCQ publication Instructions for conducting examinations; - failing to issue to candidates the appropriate notices and warnings, e.g. JCQ Information for candidates documents; - failure to inform the JCQ Centre Inspection Service of alternative sites for examinations; - failing to post notices relating to the examination or assessment outside all rooms (including Music and Art rooms) where examinations and assessments are held; - not ensuring that the examination venue conforms to the requirements as stipulated in the JCQ publication Instructions for conducting examinations; - the introduction of unauthorised material into the examination room, either prior to or during the examination; (N.B. this precludes the use of the examination room to coach candidates or give subject-specific presentations, including power-point presentations, prior to the start of the examination.) - failing to remind candidates that any mobile phones or other unauthorised items found in their possession must be handed to the invigilator prior to the examination starting; - failure to invigilate examinations in accordance with the JCQ publication Instructions for conducting examinations; - failure to have on file for inspection purposes accurate records relating to overnight supervision arrangements; - failure to have on file for inspection purposes appropriate evidence, as per the JCQ publication Access Arrangements and Reasonable Adjustments, to substantiate approved access arrangements processed electronically using the Access arrangements online system; - granting access arrangements to candidates who do not meet the requirements of the JCQ publication Access Arrangements and Reasonable Adjustments;
+- failing to ensure that candidates' controlled assessment, coursework, non-examination assessment or work to be completed under controlled conditions is adequately completed and/or monitored and/or supervised; - failure, on the part of the head of centre, to give all candidates the opportunity to undertake the GCSE English Language Spoken Language Endorsement and/or the GCE A-level Biology, Chemistry and Physics Practical Skills Endorsement, which is a breach of specification requirements.
+In the first instance, the awarding body will inform other awarding bodies and the regulator, and the centre's arrangements for the next cohort will be closely monitored.
+Following monitoring, a repeat of this breach of specification requirements will usually lead to a referral of the case to the awarding body's Malpractice Committee for their decision regarding the most appropriate action; - inappropriate members of staff assessing candidates for access arrangements who do not meet the criteria as detailed within Chapter 7 of the JCQ publication Access Arrangements and Reasonable Adjustments; - failure to use current assignments for assessments; - failure to train invigilators adequately, leading to non-compliance with the JCQ publication Instructions for conducting examinations; - failing to issue to candidates the appropriate notices and warnings, e.g. JCQ Information for candidates documents; - failure to inform the JCQ Centre Inspection Service of alternative sites for examinations; - failing to post notices relating to the examination or assessment outside all rooms (including Music and Art rooms) where examinations and assessments are held; - not ensuring that the examination venue conforms to the requirements as stipulated in the JCQ publication Instructions for conducting examinations; - the introduction of unauthorised material into the examination room, either prior to or during the examination; (N.B. this precludes the use of the examination room to coach candidates or give subject-specific presentations, including power-point presentations, prior to the start of the examination.) - failing to remind candidates that any mobile phones or other unauthorised items found in their possession must be handed to the invigilator prior to the examination starting; - failure to invigilate examinations in accordance with the JCQ publication Instructions for conducting examinations ; - failure to have on file for inspection purposes accurate records relating to overnight supervision arrangements;

-- granting access arrangements to candidates where prior approval has not been obtained from the Access arrangements online system or, in the case of a more complex arrangement, from an awarding body; - failure to supervise effectively the printing of computer based assignments when this is required; - failing to retain candidates' controlled assessments or coursework in secure conditions after the authentication statements have been signed or the work has been marked; - failing to maintain the security of candidate scripts prior to despatch to the awarding body or examiner; - failing to despatch candidate scripts / controlled assessments / coursework to the awarding bodies or examiners or moderators in a timely way; - failing to notify the appropriate awarding body at the earliest opportunity of all suspicions or actual incidents of malpractice; - failing to conduct a thorough investigation into suspected examination or assessment malpractice when asked to do so by an awarding body; - the inappropriate retention or destruction of certificates.
+- failure to have on file for inspection purposes appropriate evidence, as per the JCQ publication Access Arrangements and Reasonable Adjustments, to substantiate approved access arrangements processed electronically using the Access arrangements online system; - granting access arrangements to candidates who do not meet the requirements of the JCQ publication Access Arrangements and Reasonable Adjustments; - granting access arrangements to candidates where prior approval has not been obtained from the Access arrangements online system or, in the case of a more complex arrangement, from an awarding body; - failure to supervise effectively the printing of computer based assignments when this is required; - failing to retain candidates' controlled assessments, coursework or non-examination assessments securely after the authentication statements have been signed or the work has been marked; - failing to maintain the security of candidate scripts prior to despatch to the awarding body or examiner; - failing to despatch candidates' scripts, controlled assessments, coursework or nonexamination assessments to the awarding bodies, examiners or moderators in a timely way; - failing to notify the appropriate awarding body immediately of all alleged, suspected or actual incidents of malpractice; - failing to conduct a thorough investigation into suspected examination or assessment malpractice when asked to do so by an awarding body; - breaching the published arrangements for the release of examination results; - the inappropriate retention or destruction of certificates.